lizzy-gs/cs361project/README.md

     socket.send_string(json.dumps(data))

 ## How to recieve data
-  Use the recv_string() function to recieve the CAGR as a string.
+  After sending data, use the recv_string() function to recieve the CAGR as a string.
 The CAGR will be in percent format, but will not contain a percent symbol.

   ### Example Call
     cagr = socket.recv_string()